DarioSamo/sm64rt-legacy-renderer/README.md

 ## IMPORTANT

 **This repository does not contain the code for the upcoming Emulator Plugin version.** It only includes the rendering backend for the Super Mario 64 PC port.
-The Plugin version is private and currently in development.
+The Plugin version is *private and currently in development*.

 ## Description